-Real-life review: What happens when you run out of battery in a Nissan Leaf?
+Real-life review: What happens when you run out of battery in an electric car?

 Range anxiety.
 It’s two words you’ll hear from everybody when talking about electric cars.
 How far can you go on a charge?
 How long does it take to recharge?
 What happens if you run out of charge?